duxingzhe/linux-notes/TheLinuxProgrammingInterface/Chapter2.md

 ##### File ownership and permissions

 Each file has an associated user ID and group ID that define the owner of the file and the group to which it belongs.
 The ownership of a file is used to determine the access rights available to users of the file.

+#### File I/O Model

+One of the distinguishing features of the I/O model on UNIX systems is the concept of universality of I/O. This means that the same system calls (open(), read(), write(), close(), and so on) are used to perform I/O on all types of files, including devices.
+(The kernel translates the application’s I/O requests into appropriate file-system or device-driver operations that perform I/O on the target file or device.)

+##### File descriptors

+The I/O system calls refer to open files using a file descriptor, a (usually small) nonnegative integer.
+A file descriptor is typically obtained by a call to open(), which takes a pathname argument specifying a file upon which I/O is to be performed.

+##### The stdio library

+To perform file I/O, C programs typically employ I/O functions contained in the standard C library.
+This set of functions, referred to as the stdio library, includes fopen(), fclose(), scanf(), printf(), fgets(), fputs(), and so on.
+The stdio functions are layered on top of the I/O system calls (open(), close(), read(), write(), and so on).